filakhtov/gentoo-use-docs/app-editors/vim.md

 It is recommended to toggle this flag system-wide to avoid losing ACL permissions.
 It is safe to disable it if the target system doesn't have to deal with ACLs.

+### crypt
+Pass the `--enable-libsodium` option to the configure script.
+Use the `libsodium` library to perform cryptographic operations, e.g. when encrypting and decrypting files (using the `:X` command) and provide more encryption methods (see `:setlocal cm?` to list available ones).
+When disabled, Vim will still support encrypted files, but will use weaker and less robust built-in crypto implementation.

+This flag should only be enabled if there is a need to deal with encrypted files directly from Vim.

 ### cscope
 Pass the `--enable-cscope` option to the configure script.
 If disabled, manually patch a `feature.h` to provide a dummy `FEAT_CSCOPE` macro.
 Enable a Cscope support to help navigate to various symbols definitions in C/C++/Java source files.